ThinkerM/Genetic-Algorithm---Polygons/README.md

 3. Launch the executable in the installed folder

 ## View documentation:
-If you want to see a detailed class list with documented method signatures, you need to download the repository and launch one of the _.html_ files in the _Documentation_ folder.
+If you want to see a detailed class list with documented method signatures, you need to download the repository and open one of the _.html_ files in the _Documentation_ folder.

 ## Main program components:
   - Genetic Algorithm